andreztz/xbotlib/README.md

 ```

 Please note the use of the `return` keyword here.
 The `serve` function must
 return a response that will be passed to the web server.
+This function can
+return any content type that you might find on the web (e.g. HTML, XML, JSON)
+but you must specify the `content_type=...` keyword argument for `respond`.

 If you want to pass data from your `direct`/`group` functions to the `serve`
 function, you'll need to make use of [some type of persistent